erikmacinnis/EthereumTodoApp/README.md

 * Simple Ethereum Todo App
 * User can create a task
 * User can complete task
-* User can check out all task that he has completed
+* User can see all task that he has completed
 * This app doesn't have much functionality with the MetaMask wallet like the MaticJumpingGame does
 * The app expects the user to have MetaMask open on the Rinkeby Network